bernhard-42/vscode-jupyter-console/README.md

 #### From VSIX File

-1. Download the `.vsix` file from the github "Release" section
+1. Download the `.vsix` file from the github "Release" section for your operating system.
 2. In VS Code, open the Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`)
 3. Run `Extensions: Install from VSIX...`
 4. Select the downloaded `.vsix` file